endless91595/22Artificial-Intelligence-and-robotics-homework/README.md

-# 22Artificial Intelligence and robotics homework
+# 22 Artificial Intelligence and robotics homework

- STU_22Artificial Intelligence and robotics homework
+This is Yan Rihong's artificial intelligence and robot work repository at Shantou University 2022/12/8